-There isn’t a single group of scales that can be called jazz scales – a jazz pianist uses lots of different scales.
-But still there are typical scales used in jazz and here is an overview.
+There is not a single group of scales that can be called jazz scales – a jazz pianist uses lots of different scales.
+But there are typical scales used in jazz and here is an overview.
 Concerning keys, F, Bb, Eb and Ab are all common in jazz since they works well for brass instrument.

-This guide will include The Modal Scales, Jazz Minor Scales and Bebop Scales.
+This guide will include Bebop Scales, the Modal Scales and Jazz Minor scales.